BenjaminBrady/jamutils/README.md

 	make uninstall

-The two main configuration options which may be passed an environment variables
+The two main configuration options which may be passed as environment variables
 are:

 	- PREFIX: Prefix of the path where Jamutils is installed.